Gallery Refresh: the end of 2023 through 2024

 Image

-Guests will now step inside the displays and immerse themselves in the different trench settings.
-Additional cast figures and props will be added to enhance the experience.
+Guests now step inside the displays and immerse themselves in the different trench settings.
+Additional cast figures and props have been added to enhance the experience.

 Coming later in 2024